Otis Spann: Career

-Spann's work for Chess Records includes the 1954 single "It Must Have Been the Devil" backed with "Five Spot", with B.B.
+Spann's work for Chess Records includes the 1954 single "It Must Have Been the Devil," backed with "Five Spot," with B.B.
 King and Jody Williams on guitars.
-Sometimes he is credited for playing piano on a couple of Chuck Berry songs, including "You Can't Catch Me" (1956), but others indicate that it could have been Berry's regular pianist Johnnie Johnson.
+Sometimes, he is credited for playing piano on a couple of Chuck Berry songs, including "You Can't Catch Me" (1956), but others indicate that it could have been Berry's regular pianist Johnnie Johnson.
 In 1956, he recorded two unreleased tracks with Big Walter Horton and Robert Lockwood.
 He recorded a session with the guitarist Robert Lockwood, Jr. and vocalist St. Louis Jimmy in New York on August 23, 1960, which was issued on the albums Otis Spann Is the Blues and Walking the Blues.
-A 1963 session for Storyville Records was recorded in Copenhagen.
+A 1963 session, Good Morning Mr. Blues, for Storyville Records was recorded in Copenhagen.
 He worked with Muddy Waters and Eric Clapton on recordings for Decca and with James Cotton for Prestige in 1964.